hashicorp/consul/website/source/docs/internals/gossip.html.markdown

 that soft real-time processing of packets is possible.
 However, in cases where the local node is experiencing CPU or network exhaustion this assumption can be violated.
-The result is that the `serfHealth` check status can occassionally flap, resulting in false monitoring alarms, adding noise to telemetry, and simply causing the overall cluster to waste CPU and network resources diagnosing a failure that may not truly exist.
+The result is that the `serfHealth` check status can occasionally flap, resulting in false monitoring alarms, adding noise to telemetry, and simply causing the overall cluster to waste CPU and network resources diagnosing a failure that may not truly exist.